Gomer0319/Armada_Tesda_WF/Week 1/01-Day 1/01-Exploring_the_web.md

 ### **Exploring the Web: Behind the Scenes of Your Browser**

-#### **Developmental Outcome**
+#### **Learning Objectives**
-By the end of this lesson, learners will:
+By the end of this lesson, learners will be able to:
-1. Understand how the Web operates, including basic communication between web systems.
+- Explain how the Web operates, including basic communication between web systems.
-2. Learn key terms such as client, server, DNS, HTTP, and TCP/IP.
+- Define key terms such as client, server, DNS, HTTP, and TCP/IP.
-3. Visualize the flow of data between the client and the server through the HTTP Request-Response Cycle.
+- Illustrate the flow of data between the client and the server through the HTTP Request-Response Cycle.
-4. Recognize the Web’s role in addressing modern challenges like accessibility and global communication.
+- Analyze the Web’s role in addressing modern challenges like accessibility and global communication.
-5. Understand the roles of frontend and backend in web development and how they connect to Web Fundamentals.
+- Differentiate between frontend and backend development and describe their connection to Web Fundamentals.

 ---